 I'd already eaten dinner while taking shelter in a honky-tonk on Broadway during the rain showers, so I went with a TN draft beer ($5) and the strawberry shortcake ice cream sandwich ($5).

-An odd combo, I realize, but Dino's is a dive bar, not the kind of place anyone would look at you weird for ordering ice cream with your beer.
+I realize an odd combo, but Dino's is a dive bar, not the kind of place anyone would look at you weird for ordering ice cream with your beer.

 I soaked up the atmosphere, along with my beer, before heading back downtown for one more stop before the fireworks.